Pereida v. Wilkinson: Background

-Under the INA, certain nonpermanent residents may seek to cancel an order of removal and adjust to the status of an alien lawfully admitted for permanent residence by applying to the United States Attorney General through the Executive Office for Immigration Review (EOIR), a subagency of the United States Department of Justice.
-As part of their application, the alien must demonstrate that they (1) have been physically present in the United States for a continuous period of not less than 10 years immediately preceding the application, (2) have been a person of good moral character during such period, (3) have not been convicted of an offense that would either render them inadmissible to be admitted to the United States or deportable from the United States, and (4) establishes that removal would result in exceptional and extremely unusual hardship to the alien's qualifying relative who is a United States citizen or lawful permanent resident.

 Clemente Avelino Pereida was a citizen of Mexico who entered the United States without authorization or inspection in approximately 1995.
 He relocated to Nebraska with his family, was gainfully employed and paid taxes, and with his wife raised three children, one a U.S. citizen and another a Deferred Action for Childhood Arrivals recipient.
 After an arrest, he was identified as an unlawfully present alien, and placed into removal proceedings in 2009.
 He did not contest his removability but instead applied to cancel his removal and adjust status to a lawful permanent resident.

-To demonstrate the requirements for cancellation of removal meant he had to produce records of his criminal history.
-But given his recent arrest, he was progressing through immigration proceedings in tandem with his criminal case.
+Statute

+Under the INA, noncitizens who are not lawful permanent residents must prove they meet the four eligibility requirements before they can apply for cancellation of removal: